-The Federal Deposit Insurance Corporation (FDIC) is an independent agency created by the Banking...
+The office of the Federal Deposit Insurance Corporation (FDIC) was created by the Banking Act of...

 A Gartner survey of more than 800 HR leaders showed that 32% of organizations are replacing full-time employees with contingent workers as a cost-saving measure.
 That number is likely to increase as the COVID-19 vaccine rollout continues and more companies ramp up hiring for a post-pandemic marketplace, depending on how economic recovery plays out.